-NEOGARD® produces two basic types of coatings for surface applied waterproofing systems: solvent solution and solvent-free coatings.
+The following covers safety and storage of NEOGARD[®] coating materials.
+Failure to follow these instructions can result in bodily injury or property damage.
+Material Safety Data Sheets (MSDS) must be on jobsite at all times.
+Two basic types of coatings for surface applied waterproofing systems are produced by NEOGARD[®].
+They are solvent solution and solvent free coatings.
 Each type has specific hazard potentials and storage requirements.
 Solvent solution coatings have hazards associated with fire, solvent toxicity, and chemical toxicity.
-Solvent-free coatings have low fire risk but may require special care because of chemical toxicity.
+Solvent free coatings have low fire risk but may require special care because of chemical toxicity.
 Both the employer and workman must know precautions necessary to protect against fire, explosive combustion and toxicity.
-Keep material MSDS on jobsites at all times.
 Refer to individual MSDS, product labels, product data sheets and application specifications which describe specific hazards content, proper use, and storage recommendations.